Firas-AM/NLPProject/README.md

 The ```DataProcesser``` object is designed to perform several preprocessing steps, with maximum flexibility in the choice of how to do it.
 In particular, it offers the possibility to:

 * lowercase input texts
-* remove non alphabetic characters from the input text
+* remove non alphabetic characters from the input text (TODO: Remove Stopwords)
 * perform word-level tokenization of the input text
 * filter out one character words from the input text
 * perform lemmatization (by using the ```nltk`` implementation of ```WordNetLemmatizer```)
 * perform sub-word tokenization (by using arbitrary type of sub-word tokenizers provided in the ```sentencepiece```)

+### Feature Extraction

+TODO (word2Vec / TfIdfVectorization / etc.)

+In order to perform word vectorization, we use a pre-trained BERT model

+### Models

+TODO (Trasnformers / BERT / LinearModels / etc.)

 ##### Authors